 Years ago, when my kids were still in diapers, I was eating lunch with colleagues and the conversation turned to video games.
 A teacher explained how much time her son spent in front of the screen and that he had aspirations of becoming a game designer.
-She was unsure how to feel about it all.
+She was unsure how to feel about it all in terms of parenting.
 She was concerned about his screen time, but it was his passion, and he was doing well in school, and seemed confident about his plan.

 I made some insensitive remark about how my wife and I planned to limit screen time for our kids and how research shows… blah, blah, blah.
 For a long time, we did limit screen time.
 Until our son Nathan turned 13 and started playing Minecraft.
 I fought it, because I remember how my younger siblings seemed to turn into zombies while playing games in the late 80s and early 90s.